MarcusTrenton-Personal/NpcGenerator/README.md

 # Dev Procedure

 ## Command Line Parameters
-`-analyticsDryRun` will send Google Analytics to the validation server instead, providing a list of any errors with the message's json.
+- `-analyticsDryRun` will send Google Analytics to the validation server instead, providing a list of any errors with the message's json.
+- `-language XX-XX` will force the initial use of that language, where XX-XX is a language code.
+The placeholder language in this project is fa-ke, so `-language fa-ke` is the only way to access the placeholder language.
+- `-forceFailNpc` will cause every NPC generation to fail, triggering the support prompt and the pre-written support email.

 ## Versioning